Facts About Vitamin E

 - children 1-3 years, 6 mg/day (9 IU/day)

 Except for an anticoagulant effect, vitamin E has no known toxicity or side effects.
+There was a meta-analysis conducted by John Hopkins in 2004 that raised some concern about higher daily intakes, but this was most likely associated with pre-existing health conditions.
 Vitamin E in very high doses may interfere with the body’s ability to clot blood, posing a risk to people already taking prescribed blood thinners.

 - Because vitamin E is fat-soluble, it’s best absorbed when taken with a meal containing some fat.